selecto-elixir/selecto_test/README.md

 # Listable Test Project

-This project uses git checkouts to [listable](https://github.com/seeken/listable) and [listable_components_tailwind](https://github.com/seeken/listable_components_tailwind) which it expects to find sibling to this dir
+This project uses git checkouts to [listable](https://github.com/seeken/listable) and [listable_components_tailwind](https://github.com/seeken/listable_components_tailwind) which it expects to find in the vendor subdir to this dir.

 This app provides 3 live views: